cyrusmsk/ddiff/README.md

 # Ddiff

-Simple pixel-by-pixel comparison library for D language, based on Gamut library
+Simple pixel-by-pixel comparison library for D language

 ## Build from source
 Run in root folder: